-Nautique Customer Care, 14700 Aerospace Pkwy, Orlando, Florida 32832.
-407/855-4141, FAX 407/851-7844, E-mail address: info@nautiques.com.
-Effective 2015 Coastal Edition model boats.
+Nautique Customer Care, 14700 Aerosace Parkway, Orlando, Florida 32832.
+(407) 855-4141, FAX (407)851-7844, email: info@nautique.com.
+Effective Model Year 2017 boats.

-REQUEST FOR WARRANTY TRANSFER OF HULL, DECK, AND STRINGER
+REQUEST FOR TRANSFER OF WARRANTY FOR HULL, DECK, AND STRINGER

-\\ A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED \\
+A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED

-At Nautique Boat Company, Inc.'s discretion, Nautique Boat Company's Lifetime Limited Warranty against structural defects in material and workmanship of the hull, deck and stringer can be transferred, for a nominal fee, to the second purchaser within five (5) years from the date of sale to the first purchaser.
-The sale must be completed within the first five years.
-The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Nautique Boat Company, Inc.".
-This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
+At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Lifetime Limited Warranty" against structural defects in material and workmanship of the hull, deck, and stringer for 2017 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) from the in-service date of the first purchaser.
+This limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
 Refer to the warranty policy for details.

 NOTE: THIS TRANSFER DOES NOT INCLUDE THE ENGINE.

 ORIGINAL OWNER:

-BOAT MODEL/TYPE:
+BOAT MODEL:

-HULL NUMBER/CTC:
+HULL NUMBER (USCTC):

 NEW OWNER INFORMATION:

-NAME

-STREET / P.O.
-BOX

-CITY / STATE / ZIP CODE

-DATE PURCHASED / PHONE
+NAME:

+STREET/P.O.
+BOX:

+CITY/STATE/ZIP CODE:

+DATE PURCHASED:/ PHONE:

+ENGINE HOURS:

+EMAIL (FOR CONFIRMATION):

 The criteria listed above MUST be received WITHIN 15 DAYS of the sale date.
+Submit to:

-Submit it to Nautique Boat Company, Inc., 14700 Aerospace Pkwy, Orlando, FL 32832, Attention: Warrant Department.
+Nautique Boat Company, Inc. Attention: Warranty Department 14700 Aerospace Parkway Orlando, FL 32832